South Brisbane

 South Brisbane lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-South Brisbane's population, as of November 2025, is estimated at around 17,473.
-This figure reflects an increase since the 2021 Census, which reported a population of 14,292 people.
-The growth of 3,181 people (22.3%) is inferred from AreaSearch's estimation of the resident population at 17,177 following examination of ABS' ERP data release in June 2024 and an additional 487 validated new addresses since the Census date.
-This results in a density ratio of 8,736 persons per square kilometer, placing South Brisbane (SA2) in the top 10% nationally according to AreaSearch.
-The area's growth rate exceeds both national (9.7%) and state averages, marking it as a growth leader.
-Overseas migration contributed approximately 63.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of South Brisbane's population is estimated at around 17,479 as of Feb 2026.
+This reflects an increase of 3,187 people (22.3%) since the 2021 Census, which reported a population of 14,292 people.
+The change is inferred from the resident population of 17,177, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 489 validated new addresses since the Census date.
+This level of population equates to a density ratio of 8,739 persons per square kilometer, placing South Brisbane in the top 10% of national locations assessed by AreaSearch.
+The suburb's 22.3% growth since the 2021 census exceeded the national average (9.9%), as well as the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 63.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population